kiranhsgithub/xtrade/README.md

 ## Monetization
 Our service is relatively new and there is a lot of competetion.
 So we are not aiming at generating any profits initially.
 However, for current and future purposes, the profits would be drawn from a paid functionality called as 'premium user'.
 When a premium user posts an Ad, his ad is ranked at the top so that he can reach more number of prospective buyers.
 A small amount would be charged for premium users annually.
 They can make the payment via paypal or bank transfer.

-#Features/Business Rules

-##Current

-* User shall be able to register
-* User should be able to login
-* User should be able to post and ad
-* User should be able to enter item name, description, amount, Picture
-* User should be able to search items
-* View item details
-* User should be able to buy and item

-##Scope of improvements

-* User (buyer) should be able to bargain and quote reduced price along with an optional message
-* User (seller) should be able to accept new (reduced) price or reject it along with an optional message
-* Seller should be able to chat with the buyer
-* Both buyer and seller should be able to check whether the counter-party has read the message